Fidelion/amr-cloud-networks/README.md

 Another issue this software solves is scalability of workers execution, simply enable pm2 module and run all the tasks in parallel.

+This project also has a profile jwt implementation integrating github app too so it allows you to build SaaS solution for your client or your own startup.

 If you need Docker - Kubernetes - Skaffold Microservice app reach out for help.